 Nothing slows down strong plant growth faster than a nutrient deficiency.
 In serious cases, nutrient deficiencies will leave cannabis plants more vulnerable to attacks from pests and mold.
 Severe nutrient deficiencies can ultimately result in the death of the plant.
 And while the best approach is to focus on prevention, there are also many ways to identify and treat different types of nutrient deficiencies in your cannabis plants to encourage new growth and better overall plant health.

-In this guide to cannabis nutrient deficiencies, you will learn how to pinpoint and resolve deficiency symptoms to keep your cannabis plants in top condition.
+This guide to cannabis nutrient deficiencies will show you how to pinpoint and address deficiency symptoms to keep your cannabis plants in top condition.

-Improper pH levels are a common cause of nutrient deficiencies in marijuana plants.
-The soil should not be too acidic nor too alkaline but rather a perfect balance for the plant.
-Marijuana does best in a slightly acidic environment.
+Improper pH levels are a common cause of nutrient deficiencies in cannabis plants.
+Even if your soil contains all the nutrients your plants need, out-of-whack pH will prevent the roots from absorbing the needed fuel.
+Cannabis does best in a slightly acidic environment.
 Aim for a range of 5.8 to 6.8 soil pH, with the midpoint of 6.3 considered optimal.
-For hydroponic solutions, the ideal pH falls between 5.5 and 6.5 with the optimal level differing depending on the product.
 But it's not just the soil pH level you need to monitor.
 Make sure to test the pH levels of your water as well.
+For hydroponic solutions, the ideal pH falls between 5.5 and 6.5, with the optimal level differing depending on the product.